 Anyone can make a submission.
 It may be in written, electronic or audio format, and can range from a short email or letter on a single issue, to a more substantial document covering multiple issues.
 Please provide any supporting facts, figures, data, examples and documentation where possible to support your submission.
 Every submission is welcome, however, identical submissions will not carry any more weight than the merits of the arguments presented.

-A submission form is available on the Partnership's website at www.greaterchristchurch.org.nz/ourspace if appending other material.
-If you send your submission by post, please also email an electronic copy if possible.
-Postal submissions should be addressed to:
+A submission form is available on the Partnership's website at www.greaterchristchurch.org.nz/ourspace

 Submissions may also be emailed to ourspace@greaterchristchurch.org.nz